-Burkina Faso is in West Africa that has achieved constant annual growth of 5% in the past 5 years.
+Burkina Faso, a West African nation, has achieved constant annual growth of 5% in the past 5 years.
 Sound macroeconomic management mainly due to significant exports of cotton and gold has helped consolidate the country’s GDP.
 The government has liberalized the economy and introduced banking reforms to aid in foreign direct investments, the inflow of which is currently $167.4 million.
 Food processing, textiles, and import substitution are some industries that are promising for foreign investors.

 West African CFA Franc